 . . . being empowered by women from all walks of life!
 The music we make together affirms that there is strength in vulnerability, power in the female experience.

 . . . being a part of something I love.
 It is humbling to be part of such a talented group of ladies who are so welcoming and inviting.

 . . .
 Confidence, Camaraderie and Time.
 We meet, inspire, sometimes console each other.
 The singing - alone, together, or in concert - brings an inner joy I can't describe.

 - Carrie, Alto 1

-The Chorus produces the Voices of Women event in March with area college and high school singers at Moody Performance Hall, and partners with Texas Discovery Gardens for the May concert series, recording a live album in the Great Hall in 2017.
+The Chorus annually presents the Voices of Women event in March with area college and high school singers at Moody Performance Hall, and has performed onstage with Moira Smiley + VOCO, Hugh Jackman, Demi Lovato, Lesley Gore, and Victoria Clark, among others.

 The Chorus also performs free outreach performances at local social service agencies, bringing the joy of live music to underserved members of the community.

 Once the only chorus in Texas predominantly composed of gay women, TWCD proud of its diverse and welcoming membership for all women, regardless of age, race, or sexual identity.